tdavidcl/ndspmhd-examples/MHD/test7-2Dcurrent-loop-advection/README-jadvect.txt

 Run the code using ./2DSPMHD jadvect.in
 Or with output to a file: ./2DSPMHD jadvect.in >& jadvect.out &

-Plot the results using "nsplash jadvect_0*.dat"
+Plot the results using "splash jadvect_0*.dat"

 Things to try
 --------------